-Today I’m sharing books that have made me a better writer as I work towards publishing my first novel, Twist of Fate.
+Today I’m sharing books that have made me a better writer as I work towards publishing my first novel, Sweet Redemption.
 The best authors are readers themselves and not only consume the books in their genre, but also books that improve their own narratives.
 I’ve been writing in the corporate world for nearly a decade (still not sure how that happened – time flies!) and even though I consider myself an experienced writer, I’m constantly learning and humbled by those who are ahead of me on their journeys.

 As I mentioned on Instagram today, if you want writing to be your job, then you need to treat it like a job (even if you’re not getting paid yet).
 I’ve already provided advice about overcoming writers’ block, building an author platform, and querying literary agents, and today I’m focusing on just a few of the books that have made me a better writer.
 I hope you’ll check them out and let me know what you think!
 Make sure you read right to the bottom of this post for a bonus picture of Buster the boxer.